gursahib204/News-Application/README.md

 # News-Application
 build using REST API
-fething the data through API
+fetching the data through API
 all latest news
 Contains different fragments
 and use the web view to display news in different fragment